 The Committee frequently reviews the Company's executive compensation program to ensure it supports the Company's compensation philosophy and objectives and continues to drive corporate performance to achieve the Company's strategic plan.
 The Committee continues to implement and maintain best practices for executive compensation.
-Listed below are some of the best practices the Company follows and the practices that the Company does not include in its program:
+Listed below are some of the best practices the Company follows for all participants of the incentive plans and the practices that the Company does not include in its program: